jajajang/jajajang.github.io/aboutme.md

 I am a postdoctoral researcher working with Prof. Nicolò Cesa-Bianchi at Università Degil Studi di Milano.
 Before this, I did my postdoc with Prof. Komiyama Junpei at NYU, and Prof. Kwang-Sung Jun at the University of Arizona.
 I got my Ph.D. in the Department of Mathematical Science at KAIST (Korea Advanced Institute of Science and Technology) with the advisor Wanmo Kang.

-My research interests lie in the mathematical analysis of machine learning problems.
+My research interests lie in the statistical learning problems.
 More specifically, my research has been focused on
 * Bandit problems (currently my main interest)
   - High-dimensional bandits (sparse, bilinear, etc.)
   - Best arm identification